martinamancuso/learning_react/react/src/concepts/styling_components.md

 //

-'Inline style' in React, come in HTML
+'Inline style' in React, come in HTML > StyleComponent.jsx